krujos/willitconnect/README.md

 ## Will It Connect also consumes bound services!
 If you bind a service to willitconnect we'll do our best to connect to them.
-We for fields with the substring `host` and `port` to try to make reasonable guesses about what your service needs.
+We look for fields with the substring `host` and `port` to try to make reasonable guesses about what your service needs.
 We also connect to keys named 'URI' and anything that looks like a URL.
 See the `accept` method in [EntryConsumer.java](src/main/java/willitconnect/service/util/EntryConsumer.java) for the algorithm used.
 You can see the results of this scan by calling the